davidallen76/DataSci/README.md

 # DataSci
-Repo for data science learning and practice
+Repo for data science learning and practice.